rdinse/MouseFilter/README.md

 **MouseFilter is not a finished product.** It may cause your Mac to freeze, requiring you to to restart or to stop MouseFilter via SSH.
-Auto-updating is not guaranteed to be stable, so you might need to manually update.
+Auto-updating is not guaranteed to be reliable yet, so you might need to update manually.

 ## Requirements